Shashank-Koppella/TTTwarfare/README.md

 every 15 turns the teams will recieve a missile, if used, a missile will delete whatever symbol is placed in that specific subcell every time a team wins a subboard they will recieve a nuke, if used, a nuke will delete all symbols in the subboard irrespective of team

-using a power up will use up the turn of the current player
+using a power up will use up the turn of the current player and they cannot be used on subboard which have an already declared winner